AI Governance for Australian Enterprises: Procurement and Implementation Considerations

 Enterprise AI systems do not stabilise after deployment.
 Vendors update models.
 Outputs shift.
 Capabilities change.
 Features are added or deprecated.
 Organisations that do not monitor these changes discover their consequences rather than managing them.

-Model lifecycle governance requires organisations to establish processes for detecting model changes, assessing their impact, and managing transitions when output behaviour shifts materially.
+Model lifecycle governance involves establishing processes for detecting model changes, assessing their impact, and managing transitions when output behaviour shifts materially.

 The core challenge is that model updates are rarely disclosed with the specificity needed to assess impact.
 A vendor may announce that a new model version has been deployed without specifying how output behaviour has changed for the particular use cases an organisation depends on.
 Impact assessment requires the organisation to test its own workflows against the updated model, a step that traditional change management processes were not designed to accommodate.

 Regression testing for AI workflows is an emerging practice.
-It requires defining what acceptable output looks like for a representative set of test inputs, then re-running those tests after model updates to detect degradation.
+One approach involves defining what acceptable output looks like for a representative set of test inputs, then re-running those tests after model updates to detect degradation.
 This is not feasible for every use case, but it is appropriate for workflows where output consistency is critical: compliance reviews, financial analysis, or any context where errors carry material consequences.

 6. Regulatory and Compliance Governance